-Even after COVID-19, the outlook for Canada's oilsands looks grim, IHS report says | CBC News
+Even after COVID-19, outlook for Canada's oilsands looks grim, IHS report says | CBC News

 "I think you could say they are generally getting closer to completion, but from an investment standpoint, I think what producers and investors in the sector are looking for is greater certainty and they are waiting to see these things get to the final leg."

-The report points to most of the growth over the next decade coming from companies returning to full operations, finding optimization and debottlenecking, and completing projects that were already underway, but were put on hold.
+The report points to most of the growth over the next decade coming from companies returning to full operations, finding optimization and removing bottlenecks and completing projects that were already underway but were put on hold.

 Only about a third of the anticipated growth in the next decade will be from new facilities and expansion projects.

-COVID-19 has no doubt had an impact on the oilsands, but its likely only a short-term challenge and won't change the long-term health of the sector.
+COVID-19 has without doubt had an impact on the oilsands, but it's likely only a short-term challenge and won't change the long-term health of the sector.

-Last week, Canadian oil producers began reporting their second quarter financial results and are again posting billions of dollars in losses as a result of the pandemic.
+Last week, Canadian oil producers began reporting their second-quarter financial results and are again posting billions of dollars in losses as a result of the pandemic.

 Besides added debt levels, many companies have slashed spending and delayed expansion plans.

-Even with oil prices stabilizes in recent weeks bringing some profitability back to the sector, many oil producers are still uncertain about what the next year may look like.
+Even with oil prices stabilizing in recent weeks, bringing some profitability back to the sector, many producers are uncertain about what the next year may look like.

-"Uncertainty is high," said Suncor Energy chief executive officer Mark Little, during a conference call with investment analysts last week.
+"Uncertainty is high," said Suncor Energy CEO Mark Little during a conference call with investment analysts last week.

-"You've seen all sorts of, across North America, economies starting and stopping, re-starting, so I think the jury is still out and there are a lot of things that need to be resolved before we get back to what we thought was normal.
+"You've seen ... across North America, economies starting and stopping, restarting, so I think the jury is still out and there are a lot of things that need to be resolved before we get back to what we thought was normal.
 So, our whole focus is to maintain flexibility."

 The pandemic has resulted in a drop in demand for fuels, especially jet fuel.
 One reason the pandemic isn't having much of an impact on long-term projections for the oilsands is because the sector has faced major disruptions in the past and bounced back relatively quickly.

-For instance, many facilities had to shutdown and completely evacuate in 2016.
+For instance, many facilities had to shut down and completely evacuate in 2016.
 Still, on an annualized basis, oil production still increased more than the previous year.

 If the pandemic's impact on fuel demand drags on beyond analyst expectations, it could have an impact on oilsands growth projects.

 Another variable is environmental pressures on the sector, according to the IHS report.

 Comments